MatthewClark2/SeminarProject/src/main/resources/prj.clark.alchemy/LanguageSpec.md

 * `Numeric` for data that may be represented as an integer or floating point number.
 * `Sequenced` for data that may be iterated over in a determinant, linear order.
 All sequenced data is inherently iterable.
-* `Iterable` for data that may produce an iterator over other data.
-Not all iterable data is necessarily sequenced.
 * `HoldsAttribute` for data that contains other data.
 * `Indexed` for data that may be indexed directly.
 * `Sliceable` for data that may use slice notation for indexing.